AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Dice Rolls.md

 Damage rolls, as the name implies, determine how much damage is dealt to the defending creature or hit object.
 For weapon attacks, the formula to calculate damage is as follows:
 _Damage Roll = weapon's damage die + attribute modifier_

-- Weapon damage dice - can be found in the [weapons](Weaponsmith.md) page.
+- Weapon damage dice - can be found in the [[Weaponsmith|weaponsmith]] page.
 Note that different upgrades, magic items and class features might modify the weapon's damage dice.
 - Attribute modifier - as with the attack roll.

 >[!note]